A pest risk analysis for brown marmorated stink bug (Halyomorpha halys)

 This risk analysis will be conducted in three key steps:

-- Review current scientific knowledge relevant to the pest, assess risks and develop proposed risk management measures.
+- Review current scientific information relevant to the pest, assess the biosecurity risks and develop proposed risk management measures.

 Make a submission

-This report outlines the risks to Australia of brown marmorated stink bug and proposes risk management measures to address the risks identified to achieve Australia’s appropriate level of protection (ALOP).
+This pest risk analysis outlines the biosecurity risks to Australia of brown marmorated stink bug and proposes risk management measures to reduce the risk of introduction and achieve the appropriate level of protection (ALOP) for Australia.

 If you have difficulty accessing these files, visit web accessibility for assistance.